 - It is safe.
 As a similar language to C and C++, Rust has the distinction of being significantly safer.

 - It is sophisticated.
 Compared to other modern languages like Go, Rust comes out on top when it comes to ease of writing complex code.

-- Its scalability.
-As proven by its use on the Discord application, Elixir is extremely easy to scale, and can handle huge numbers of concurrent users.
+- It is scalability.
+As proven by its use on the Discord application, Elixir is extremely easy to scale and can handle huge numbers of concurrent users.

-- Its fault-tolerance.
+- It is a fault-tolerance.
 If you are building a new program, things will go wrong.
 As humans, we aren’t perfect, and the perfect code is near impossible to achieve.
 However, Elixir is designed to cope with faults in a program, rather than crashing or failing to run.

-- Its functional programming, which allows developers to write code quickly and easily.
+- It is functional programming, which allows developers to write code quickly and easily.

 If you are a beginner learning programming for the first time, Elixir probably isn’t a good choice purely because of the lack of resources and tutorials out there.
 However, experienced programmers may benefit from adding it to their resume, because the demand for Elixir developers is expected to increase over the coming years.

 Last, but not least on our list of the top programming languages to learn is Solidity, another relatively new language that has exploded in popularity in the past year or two.
 Solidity is used to write smart contracts that can be executed on the Ethereum blockchain.
 As blockchain technology is adopted at an increasing rate, the demand for Solidity developers is expected to increase exponentially.